Delivering an enterprise cloud architecture

 So, how did he square the multiple circles, define an enterprise cloud architecture for effective service delivery to the business and its customers, and then move to it with minimal disruption?
 You can tune in to this webinar to find out why Paul embarked on this journey, the steps he took and what potholes were overcome along the way.

-Joining Paul will be our host, Jon Collins, analyst Tony Lock and Mark Lewis from Nutanix.
-Together they will explore the broader context, cutting through the gordian knot of infrastructure complexity, multiple cloud models, competing vendors, enterprise data centres in various states of virtualisation-fuelled (hyper-)convergence and an explosion of software stacks, containers… the list goes on.
+Joining Paul is our host, Jon Collins, analyst Tony Lock and Mark Lewis from Nutanix.
+Together they explore the broader context, cutting through the gordian knot of infrastructure complexity, multiple cloud models, competing vendors, enterprise data centres in various states of virtualisation-fuelled (hyper-)convergence and an explosion of software stacks, containers… the list goes on.

-So, if you are working through the process of delivering a flexible enterprise cloud, and want to still come out smiling at the end, come on down and bring any questions you may have.
+So, if you are working through the process of delivering a flexible enterprise cloud, and want to still come out smiling at the end, take a look here.